mvrilo/tumblrrr/README.md

 - When sending queries, `id` is an alias for `post-id` just like `key` is for `reblog-key`.
 - Issues
     - Data from _/api/authenticate_ and _/api/likes_ are only available in XML and for now I don't want to be in any way dependent of other modules.
 Again: for now.
-    - _/api/read/json_ has often not been accessible, if that occurs the client will shot an event error and will return false when trying to connect.
+    - _/api/read/json_ has often not been accessible, if that occurs the client will trigger an event error and it will return false when trying to connect.

 License
 -----------